-The 4th Global IoT Summit and the AIOTI General Assembly will be held during the IoT Week conference along with it’s main tracks presentations and activities.
+The 5th Global IoT Summit and the AIOTI Workshop will be held during the IoT Week conference along with it’s main tracks presentations and activities.

-GIOTS is an annual event co-located with IoTWeek 2020.
-GIoTS 2020 is an international conference established to attract and present the latest research results in IoT.
-It is endorsed by IEEE and intends to select the best papers through a systematic peer review process.
+GIOTS is an annual event co-located with IoTWeek 2021.
+GIoTS 2021 is an international conference established to attract and present the latest research results in IoT.
+It is endorsed by Springer and intends to select the best papers through a systematic peer review process.
 This new edition will seek contributions on how to nurture and cultivate IoT technologies and applications for the benefit of society.

-After two successful editions in Bilbao and Aarhus co-located with the IoT Week, the next General Assembly of the AIOTI will be held in Dublin (Ireland) on Friday 5 June.
+After two successful AIOTI general assembly editions in Bilbao and Aarhus co-located with the IoT Week, this year AIOTI will host a workshop during the IoT Week 2021 conference, in Dublin (Ireland).
 The Alliance for Internet of Things Innovation (AIOTI) was initiated by the European Commission in 2015, with the aim to strengthen the dialogue and interaction among Internet of Things (IoT) players in Europe, and to contribute to the creation of a dynamic European IoT ecosystem to speed up the take up of IoT.

 NEXT-GENERATION IOT FOR A SUSTAINABLE FUTURE

-The 10th International IoT Week will be held in June 2020, from the 1st to the 5th at the Convention Centre Dublin, Ireland.
+The 10th International IoT Week will be held from August 31st to September 3rd at the Convention Centre Dublin, Ireland.

 IoT Week 2021 is the only place in the world where you can: